 This is Pathways in Education – Nampa (PIE), a new public school in the Nampa School District that officially opened their doors on Tuesday, August 7th.
 We had a chance to catch up with the team, who is very excited to offer this innovative model to Nampa area students.

-The Pathways model, while new to Idaho, is a well-established educational model that has already helped 9-12th grader in other states get back on track to graduation.
+The Pathways model, while new to Idaho, is a well-established educational model that has already helped 9-12th graders in other states get back on track to graduation.

 Their model blends in-person instruction and testing with independent at-home study to provide a flexible and supportive learning environment.
 Students have scheduled appointments with their teachers and scheduled small-group instruction, but the majority of the work is self-driven.
 Students are accountable for their own success, which “creates a great sense of ownership in the students,” according to Social Science Teacher Craig Naylor, who has seen the transformation firsthand.